 - Basics and Podcast by Olaf Kapinski (German)

 - Basics and Podcast by Bernd Geropp (German)

 How we apply this

-Applying O3s to the scientific context is challenging (a lot of travel, different projects, industry related priorities, changing staff members, including students, …).
+Applying O3s can be challenging (a lot of travel, different projects, industry related priorities, changing staff members, …).
 Here is how we do it.
 These best practices are being extended and modified over time:

 - Meet weekly and have it scheduled using the calendar (skip the meeting if someone is traveling, move the meeting if needed using the calendar).

 - Meet for about 20 minutes (>=1/3 coachee + <=1/3 coach + ~1/3 together) and use about 10 minutes as buffer time or to immediately work on action items (e.g. sending requested information via mail).
 The first/initial O3 might take up to 60 minutes.